-- 5. The council's carbon emissions during 2022/23 were approximately 43,475 tonnes of carbon dioxide equivalent (tCO2e), a reduction of 5% compared with last year's 45,704CO2e.
-This represents a drop of 59% since 2009/10. - 6.
+5. The council's carbon emissions during 2022/23 were approximately 41,733 tonnes of carbon dioxide equivalent (tCO2e), a reduction of 4%

+- compared with last year's 45,704CO2e.
+This represents a drop of 61% since 2009/10. - 6.
 Comparing with the previous year, there was a 10% reduction in electricity from buildings, an 4% reduction in gas for heating and an 6% decrease in fleet and transportation emissions.
 This equates to a reduction of nearly 2,500t of CO2e across the council estate and fleet. - 7.
 Several building decarbonisation projects have been underway during the plan period, with some now complete, and where not, significant progress has nevertheless still been made.
-Major schemes include: - (a) Abbey Leisure Centre Heat Decarbonisation Complete - (b) Comeleon House Heat Decarbonisation Complete - (c) Low Carbon Depot (Annfield Plain) Complete - (d) Peterlee LC Decarbonisation Due to complete Nov 23 - (e) Teesdale LC Decarbonisation Due to complete Feb 24 - (f) Newton Aycliffe LC Decarbonisation Due to complete Oct 23 - 8.
+Major schemes include: - (a) Abbey Leisure Centre Heat Decarbonisation Complete - (b) Comeleon House Heat Decarbonisation Complete - (c) Low Carbon Depot (Annfield Plain) Complete - (d) Peterlee LC Decarbonisation Due to Complete - (e) Teesdale LC Decarbonisation Due to complete April 24 - (f) Newton Aycliffe LC Decarbonisation Complete - 8.
 It is noteworthy that the majority of the emission reductions from heat projects are not yet fully reflected in the full year data as they have not had a full heating season of operation.
 In 2023/24 emissions could be reduced upwards of 1500t CO2e just from these 5 projects alone (potentially reducing emissions by 3.6% alone).
 A list of ongoing and indesign projects from the CERP2 is contained in Appendix 2.